 Mr. Altenbach's most recent venture also includes Artistic Director and conductor of the Minnesota Bach Ensemble, a chamber orchestra dedicated to performing Baroque and Classical music with players from the Minnesota Orchestra.
 Their debut concerts this past winter and spring were met with rave reviews.

 A native of Atlanta, Georgia, Mr. Altenbach received degrees from Northwestern and Indiana Universities.
 While studying at Indiana, Altenbach became the first student in the school's history to music direct for the opera department, and his conducting of Mozart's Così fan tutte earned him recognition in OperaNow magazine under "Who's Hot."
 His conducting teachers include David Effron and Victor Yampolsky; he studied piano with Karen Shaw, Martin Katz, and Alan Chow.

-Mr. Altenbach currently resides in Boston with his wife, Julia, and their one year old son, Henry.
-Outside of conducting and playing, Mr. Altenbach has been composing more, reading, studying foreign languages, reading, and, most of all, spending time with his family.
+Mr. Altenbach currently resides in Boston with his wife, Julia, who teaches high school Spanish and enjoys dancing Flamenco, and their son, Henry.
+Mr. Altenbach enjoys biking, movies, studying foreign languages, reading, and, most of all, spending time with his family.